19hours/sg-statutes/Acts/Income Tax Act.md

 (B) at least one of whom is an individual throughout the basis period for that year of assessment, and the contribution of that individual under the memorandum of association of the company to the assets of the company in the event of its being wound up, amounts to at least 10% of the total contributions of the members of the company throughout the basis period for that year of assessment;

 “real estate investment trust” means a trust that is constituted as a collective investment scheme authorised under section 286 of the Securities and Futures Act (Cap.
-289) and listed on the Singapore Exchange, and that invests or proposes to invest in immovable property and immovable property‑related assets.
+289) and listed on the Singapore Exchange, and that invests or proposes to invest in immovable property and immovable property‑related assets;

 [28/96; 24/2001; 37/2002; 49/2004; 34/2005; 7/2007; 53/2007; 27/2009; 19/2013]

+[Act 34 of 2016 wef 29/12/2016]

+“rental support payment”, in relation to immovable property, means any payment —

+(a) made under an agreement —

+(i) made at the time of the sale mentioned in subsection (2A)(a)(v)(A) or (b)(iii)(A); and

+(ii) that provides for such payment to be made only for a fixed period of time; and

+(b) that is intended to compensate a party to the agreement in the event that the amount of rental income from the property over a period of time is less than an amount agreed as the expected rental income for the same period, taking into account prevailing and forecasted market conditions at the time of that sale.

+[Act 34 of 2016 wef 29/12/2016]

 (11) Notwithstanding the definition of “qualifying company” in subsection (10), a company that is incorporated on or after 26th February 2013 is not a qualifying company in relation to any year of assessment if —